 Maca contains compounds called macamides, which can mimic phytocannabinoids by activating CB receptors.

 Flax seeds and their oils have long been known to offer beneficial health effects.
 The fibers from these seeds produce a terpenoid that features a chemical structure like CBD’s.
 This mystery compound also appears to activate CB2 receptors.

 Acmella oleracea, also known as the toothache plant for its ability to soothe tooth pain, produces a class of cannabimimetics called N-isobutylamides.
-These cannabimimetics activate CB1 receptors, which would explain why they can control pain.
+These cannabimimetics activate CB1 receptors, which would explain why they seem to control pain.

 A species of sunflower, this plant produces CBG or cannabigerol.
+In fact, it is the only other plant besides cannabis that produces true cannabinoids.
 CBG is also found in cannabis, and it’s the precursor to both THC and CBD.
 When cannabis produces THC or CBD, it does it by first making CBG, then uses enzymes to convert CBG into one of the two primary phytocannabinoids.
 CBG possesses many of the same properties as THC and CBD, such as being an antibiotic, anti-inflammatory, and anti-cancer agent.
 CBG may also fight Huntington’s disease and help athletes build muscle.

 This Chinese herb has been part of the Chinese pharmacopeia for centuries, but scientists didn’t understand why until several years ago.
 Chinese rhododendron contains chromane and chromene type compounds that exhibit cannabinoid-like activity, and these molecules may be why this herb’s extract has antibacterial and anticancer properties.